henrytao-me/henrytao/_posts/2015-03-20-10-things-I-love-in-Singapore.markdown

 ### 8. Nice View

 If you have photo sphere, check it out.
 I like Marina Bay Sands and Garden By The Bay.
-I haven't gone to the top of Marina Bay Sands, inside the big Tree in Garden By The Bay, Safari and Tiger Tower.
+I haven't gone to the top of Marina Bay Sands, inside the Big Tree in Garden By The Bay, Safari and Tiger Tower.
 See you next time Singapore.

 ![Marina View][marina]